 You searched for 1933.
-We found 6 results.
+We found 7 results.

 £265ADD TO BASKET MORE PHOTOS

-Hallmarked in Sheffield, 1933 by Mappin & Webb, this handsome, art deco influenced, Sterling Silver Dish, is octagonal in shape, standing on four bracket feet, and features art deco piercing, and a stepped border.
-The dish measures 1.5 inches (4cm) tall, by 10 inches (25.5cm) wide and deep, and weighs 18 troy ounces.
+Hallmarked in Sheffield in 1933 by Mappin & Webb, this handsome, Art Deco, Sterling Silver Dish, is octagonal in shape, standing on four bracket feet, and features art deco piercing, and a stepped border.
+The dish measures 1.5"(4cm) tall, by 10"(25.5cm) wide and deep, and weighs 18 troy ounces.

 £895ADD TO BASKET MORE PHOTOS

-Hallmarked in London in 1933 by Joseph Walton & Co., this Sterling Silver Dessert Sets has three prong forks and Old English Long Pip handles.
-The dessert set comprises 12 knives and 12 forks and was retailed by John Vincent of Weymouth.
-The knives are 7.25 inches (18.5cm) long and the forks are 6.25 inches (15.5cm) long.
+Hallmarked in London in 1933 by Joseph Walton & Co., this handsome, Sterling Silver Dessert Set, comprises twelve pairs of knives and forks, and is in the 'Old English Long Pip' design, with three prong forks.
+The knives measure 7.25"(18.5cm) long and the forks measure 6.25"(15.5cm) long.
 Altogether the dessert set weighs 28 troy oz.

 £1,095ADD TO BASKET MORE PHOTOS

 £1,345ADD TO BASKET MORE PHOTOS

 £1,375ADD TO BASKET MORE PHOTOS

-© I.Franks 2020.
+© I.Franks 2022.
 All Rights Reserved